DAOD 5044-4, Family Violence

 Context

-3.1 Family violence is a complex and destructive social phenomenon that occurs throughout Canadian society.
+3.1 Family violence is a complex and destructive social phenomenon that has systemic and societal impacts and occurs throughout Canadian society.
 On an individual level, family violence is an extremely serious problem.
 It poses risk of immediate injury, pain and suffering.
-If ignored, family violence may become chronic and severe, and may cause long-term physical and psychological damage, and possibly death.
+If ignored, family violence may become chronic and severe, and may cause long-term physical, psychological and spiritual harm, or, in extreme cases, death.
+Family violence can have serious consequences for affected persons and for those who witness the violence.

-3.2 Family violence within the CAF can have a negative effect on:
+3.4 Incidents of family violence involving CAF members can have a negative effect on:

 1. operational readiness;